elgetilab/elgetilab.github.io/content/people/martin/index.md

 Alongside his studies, Martin gained hands-on experience in organic synthesis as a student assistant at HPC Standards GmbH.
 In addition, he successfully completed the "<i>Advanced Course of Study in Analytics and Spectroscopy</i>" at the University of Leipzig in September 2024.

-Martin develops methods to investigate the conformational landscape of model proteins using EPR spectroscopy and computational modeling with the goal to apply these tools to GPCR research in the future.
+Martin develops methods to investigate the conformational landscape of model proteins using EPR spectroscopy and computational modeling with the goal to eventually apply these tools to GPCR research.